 An individual is considered to be a Cyprus tax resident if they spend more than 183 days on aggregate in a tax year in Cyprus.

 Following the amendment of the Income Tax Laws in 2017, individuals who spend more than 60 days in Cyprus and are not tax residents in any other jurisdiction and/or do not spend more than 183 days on aggregate in another jurisdiction, shall be considered to be Cyprus tax residents provided that the below criteria are fulfilled cumulatively:

-a) the individual conducts any business in Cyprus and/or is employed in Cyprus and/or holds an office to a person resident in Cyprus at any time during the year of assessment, and
+- a) the individual conducts any business in Cyprus and/or is employed in Cyprus and/or holds an office to a person resident in Cyprus at any time during the year of assessment,

 An individual who is a Cyprus tax resident, is taxed on income arising both from sources within and from outside Cyprus.